Phadebas: History

 The "Phadebas Amylase Test" (PAT) was the first product developed by Pharmacia Diagnostics and was launched in 1970.
 The name Phadebas is an abbreviation of Pharmacia Diagnostics Biologically Active Substances.
 In the 70s, PAT was used in hospitals worldwide as an in vitro diagnostics test for acute pancreatitis but the application was later outrivaled by automatic analysis systems.
 PAT is no longer marketed for the IVD-market and no longer upholds its EC-certificate.
 Even though the original application has vanished the product is still used as a colouring agent in some clinical assays.
 Phadebas does not play an active role in the later diagnosis in these assays.
 The semi-manual method of Phadebas proved to function in other applications outside of the IVD-market.
-The method was uptaken by forensic laboratories and by the food and chemical industry.
+The method was taken up by forensic laboratories and by the food and chemical industry.
 In 2005 the company was acquired by Magle Life Sciences and in 2007, Phadebas Forensic was launched as a first diversification within the product family.
 Three years later, Phadebas Honey Diastase Test was launched resulting in totally eight products in the Phadebas portfolio.